 HNP symptoms can vary, but commonly include pain, numbness, weakness, and tingling.
 However, it is not the herniated disc itself that causes these symptoms.
 In fact, a herniated disc by itself is typically asymptomatic and won’t cause you any problems.
 It’s when the nucleus pulposus that has leaked through the disc wall impinges upon a nearby spinal nerve that problems arise.
 This nerve compression – not the herniated disc itself – is the true cause of HNP symptoms.

 Most individuals are able to find relief from their HNP symptoms with a treatment regimen consisting of one or more of a variety of conservative, nonsurgical methods.
 These can include physical therapy, exercise, hot/cold therapy, pain medications, massage, chiropractic treatments, and others.
-Of course, you should always check with your doctor before beginning any sort of treatment program, but the good news is that these conservative treatments have proven very effective in managing the pain and other symptoms associated with HNP.
+Of course, you should always check with your physician before beginning any sort of treatment program, but the good news is that these conservative treatments have proven very effective in managing the pain and other symptoms associated with HNP.

 Minimally Invasive Procedures